cloudogu/smeagol/docs/architecture.md

 ### Technical Terms

 * Repository: repository in terms of DDD for accessing -> Note: We also have a domain object called repository referring to a Git or SCM-Manager repository
-* Controller: REST Controller, i.e. endpoint (returns Resources).
+* Controller: REST Controller, i.e. endpoint (returns resources).
 * Resource: DTO that maps entity to the REST interface (returned by a Controller)